sindresorhus/electron-store/readme.md

 const foo = await ipcRenderer.invoke('getStoreValue', 'foo')
 ```

+It is recommended to adopt this pattern even if electron-store currently works directly in the renderer process as Electron plans to remove the `remote` module.

 ## Related

 - [electron-util](https://github.com/sindresorhus/electron-util) - Useful utilities for developing Electron apps and modules